dtnewman/finch/README.md

 ====

 A library for stochastic optimization in Go.
 This library is currently under construction, but I expect to have a first version ready by the end of my current semester.

+For information on installing Go, please see http://golang.org/doc/install.